Skip to content

 How to Get the First Several Characters of a String in PHP

 There are cases when you need to get the first several characters of a string.
-From first sight, it can seem to be an easy job.
-However, while working with multiple-byte string, problems may occur.
-Below, we will consider solutions on how to do that in the case of single-byte and multiple-byte strings.
+At first glance, it may seem like an easy task.
+However, when working with multi-byte strings, problems may occur.
+Below, we will consider solutions on how to do that in the case of single-byte and multi-byte strings.

 Using the substr() Function